 And like a synthetic product, heliocentrism is artificial.
 They

-nose ... and any Foucault pendulum.
-And it is not that complicated for the quality.
+nose, and any Foucault pendulum, and not that complicated for the quality.

-illustration of the problems of heliocentrism, if someone had a globe of the Earth in his library, that was a little more than a yard in circumference, and he made an honest bet of one million dollars with the world that no one could spin it in scale as fast
+of the problems of heliocentrism, if someone had a globe of the Earth in his library, that was little more than a yard in circumference, and he made an honest bet of one million dollars with the world that no one could spin it in scale as fast as the Earth

-never drive black cattle in the dark: and all the losers believing in the heresy of heliocentrism would have to try to spin it, and spin it fast: very fast.
-They may not realize how fast they would have to spin it to spin it in scale and make it spin like
+black cattle in the dark: and all the losers believing in the heresy of heliocentrism would have to try to spin it, and spin it fast: very fast.
+They may not realize how fast they would have to spin it to spin it in scale and make it spin like the Earth.
+It

-completely 474 times per second to keep it modeled in scale ... with the theory of Copernicus?
+times per second to keep it modeled in scale with the theory of Copernicus?
 No one and nobody.
 There is not even a machine that could make a globe of one yard circumference spin around completely 474 times a second.
 That would be a quadrigenti-septuaquattuorgesimatrixi

 of a second, I/ CDLXXIV: a one to 474th fraction of a second rate.